 Ubiquitous computing devices can come in all sorts of sizes and the user experience design for them must take this into account.
-This has been true since the earliest days of PARC's tab, pad and board as concepts for the scale of devices.
+This has been true since the earliest days at PARC when Weiser defined the tab, pad and board as names for the scales of the devices they were developing.